GVProf/GVProf/docs/rodinia.md

 [`kernel.cu: 22`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/bfs/kernel.cu#L22).
 The *g_cost*'s array's values are within the range of `[-127, 128)`.
 We can specify this array's type as `int_8` instead of `int` to reduce both kernel execution time and memory copy time.

-- vp-opt2: *value_pattern* - *dense values*
+- vp-opt2: *value_pattern* - *frequent values*

 [`bfs.cu: 107-109`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/bfs/bfs.cu#L107).
-Accesses to these arrays showing a dense value pattern where zeros are read most of the time.
+Accesses to these arrays showing a frequent value pattern where zeros are read most of the time.
 We can replace the memory copies of all zeros from CPU to GPU by memset that is much faster to reduce memory copy time.

 ## cfd

-- vp-opt1: *value_pattern* - *dense values*
+- vp-opt1: *value_pattern* - *frequent values*

 [`euler3d.cu: 173`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/cfd/euler3d.cu#L173).
-The *cuda_initialize_variables* function writes values in a dense pattern.
+The *cuda_initialize_variables* function writes values in a frequent value pattern.
 We can *hash* the accessing index of this array to limit memory access in a certain range and increase cache locality.
 Since this array is changed in the second iteration, this optimization only applies to the first iteration.

 - vp-opt2: *data_flow* - *redundant values*